What Life Is Really Like In North Korea

 Indeed, North Korea's Hollywood of propaganda has worked wonders in creating an environment in which one cannot escape the perpetual bombardment of brainwashing attempts.
 Everywhere you look, there are posters lining the streets and murals covering every space of available wall.

 The propaganda's main function is twofold.
 First, it aims to inspire nationalism, but not at the expense of love and loyalty to the Supreme Leader.
-Secondly, it aims to inspire hatred toward North Korea's enemies—and we all know who their biggest perceived enemy is.
+Secondly, it aims to inspire hatred toward the DPRK's enemies.

 North Koreans are taught to hate America